P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 2. Manifold pressure: Should match expected values (e.g., 30 kPa at idle).

-Example: The Cherokee showed a fixed 4.8V reading from the MAP sensor.
+Example: The Cherokee showed a fixed 4.8V reading from the MAP sensor using iCarsoft CR MAX.

 Step 2: Visual Inspection